Mrucznik/U3p5bW9uLUdhamRh/README.md

 ## Configuration

 You can configure this project by setting up environment variables:
+- USE_GRPC - tyure/false.
+Should we serve API by gRPC or by Chi.
 - PORT - port on which HTTP server will be listening on.
 - GRPC_PORT - port on which gRPC server will be listening on.
 - USE_DATABASE - true/false.
 Should service use in memory implementation or database.